huan/gasl/README.md

 # GasL - Google Apps Script Logging-framework

-GasL is a logging framework for Google Apps Script(GAS).
-It provides a unix syslog like simple way for the GAS programs to log messages to Spreadsheet, LogEntries, RESTFUL API and Logger of GAS.
+GasL is a unix syslog like logging framework for Google Apps Script(GAS).
+It provides easy way for the GAS programs to log messages to Spreadsheet, LogEntries, RESTFUL API and Logger of GAS.

 Github: https://github.com/zixia/gasl